timakro/web/_posts/2019-05-07-new-hardware-switching-to-arch-linux.md

 <driver name='qemu' type='qcow2' discard='unmap'/>
 {% endhighlight %}

 This works as long as TRIM is configured on the guest but Windows 10 seems to have continous TRIM enabled by default.
-Removing a big file on my Windows VM makes the image file---which is a sparse file of course---shrink.
+Removing a big file on my Windows VM makes the sparse image file shrink.
 Because the image is stored on my ext4 formatted SSD I also run a periodic TRIM service on the host system.
 The rsync command can copy sparse files with the `--sparse` flag so reducing the image size really saves backup time.

 I also configured [CPU pinning](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#CPU_pinning) and simply assigned each of my 6 cores to a virtual core, my processor has no hyperthreading.
 For some reason I had to check *Manually set CPU topology* in the virt-manager.
 It kept messing up the topology telling the guest system I had 6 CPUs with 1 core each.
 First I thought I had a serious performance issue because Windows does only use two CPUs at maximum which meant the VM was only using two cores.